 A: Yes, on the ground, first, and second floors.

-Q: How big will Klarman Hall be?
+Q: How big is Klarman Hall?

-A: The building is estimated at 66,500 square feet; the 33,250 net area includes a 7,700 square foot atrium.
+A: The building is 66,500 square feet; the 33,250 net area includes a 7,700 square foot atrium.
 In comparison, Morrill Hall has a net area of 32,176 square feet.

-Q: Who will move into Klarman Hall?
+Q: Who is moving into Klarman Hall?

-Q: Will there be new offices or classrooms?
+Q: Are there new offices or classrooms?